paritytech/ahm-dryrun/README.md

 #### Step 1.1 Perform migration

-Since the last step _spawn_ the network and _capture_ the terminal you need to run the next _sub-steps_ in a different terminal.
+Since the last step _spawn_ the network and _capture_ the terminal, you need open a new terminal instance to run the next _sub-steps_.

-In order to perform the migration you need to run the following command:
+In order to perform the migration, you need to run the following command:

 ```bash
 just zb perform-migration <base_path>